 6. Get a Basic Plumbing Emergency Kit

-Contrary to popular belief, chemical drain openers shouldn't go in a plumbing emergency kit.
-These corrosive cleaners can damage your pipes if used frequently.
-Plus, they only offer a temporary remedy at best.
+Contrary to popular belief, chemical drain openers don’t belong in a plumbing emergency kit.
+These potent cleaners can damage your pipes if used repeatedly.
+What’s more, they only offer a temporary solution at best.

-A better alternative is to have non-chemical supplies available the next time you have a plumbing crisis.
+An effective alternative is to have non-chemical supplies available the next time you have a plumbing disaster.
 These include:

-- Cup plunger for clogged sinks, tubs and showers
+- Cup plunger for backed up sinks, tubs and showers

 - Flange plunger for clogged toilets

 - Adjustable wrench to remove the P-trap from under clogged sinks

 - Utility bucket to catch water from a leaky pipe